Pruning at Initialization -- A Sketching Perspective: Sketching and Pruning at Initialization

 The probability is proportional to the norms of the rows of $X$, and it corresponds to a specific entry at each example $x_k$ across all inputs, $k=1,...,n$.
 Recall that $X_{(i)}\in\mathbb{R}^n$.
 Thus, masking an entry $i$ in $w$ means ignoring all the $i$th entries in the data $x_k$, $k=1,...,n$.
-Note that when sampling with \eqref{eq:prob} it is more likely to choose weights with larger magnitudes given the data. \cref{fig:init_mag,fig:norm} show empirically that DNNs' pruning methods also tend to keep higher magnitude weights.
+Note that when sampling with \eqref{eq:prob}, if the inputs are uniformly distributed, then it is more likely to choose weights with larger magnitudes given the data. \cref{fig:norm} shows empirically that DNNs' pruning methods also tend to keep higher magnitude weights.